-- 1. Candidates in possession of certificates I and II, who have successfully completed the course Process Technology and the parts Thermodynamics and Flowsheeting, and Individual Assignment (incl. design), can submit a written request to the secretary of the Board of Examiners for admission to the Chemical Engineering master's programme.
+- Candidates in possession of certificates I, II and III, who have successfully completed the course Process Technology and the parts Thermodynamics and Flowsheeting, and Individual Assignment (incl. design), can submit a written request to the secretary of the Board of Examiners for admission to the Chemical Engineering master's programme.
 This request must be accompanied by a CV and a detailed overview of their education and relevant work experience. - 2.
-If the Board of Examiners honours the request mentioned in the previous section, the candidate is admitted to the Engineering master's programme and is granted exemption for all parts of the master's exam, except the master's final project. - 3.
+If the Board of Examiners honours the request mentioned in the previous section, the candidate is admitted to the Engineering master's programme and is granted exemption for all parts of the master's exam, except the final master's assignment. - 3.
 Instead of the regular master's programme, the student will carry out a Final Company Assignment of 45 EC.
 This consists of a written and oral report on a part of the activities within the company where the candidate is employed.
 This report must demonstrate that the work is carried out at an academic level.
-The scope of the work must be comparable to the master's final project of a master student in the regular track of Chemical Process Engineering and must contain research and/or design aspects. - 4.
-The Board of Examiners will assign a master's final project committee for the assessment of the Final Company Assignment, as outlined in Article 13 of the rules of the Chemical Engineering Board of Examiners. - 5.
-The master's final project committee will assess whether a student has conducted a chemicaltechnological research or created a chemical-technological design of sufficient scientific merit, and meets the programme targets that also apply to the master's final project of the regular master's programme. - 6.
+The scope of the work must be comparable to the final master's assignment of a master student in the regular track of Chemical Process Engineering and must contain research and/or design aspects. - 4.
+The Board of Examiners will assign a master assignment committee for the assessment of the Final Company Assignment, as outlined in Article 13 of the rules of the Chemical Engineering Board of Examiners. - 5.
+The master assignment committee will assess whether a student has conducted a chemistry-technical research or created a chemistry-technical design of sufficient scientific merit, and meets the programme targets that also apply to the final master's assignment of the regular master's programme. - 6.
 If the Final Company Assignment is completed with a sufficient grade, the student meets the requirements for the master's exam defined by the Board of Examiners of the Chemical Engineering master's programme.